Expiry date and storage of medicines

 Storage

-Unfortunately, in most cases it is not possible to determine by sight whether a drug can still be used after improper storage.
+Unfortunately, in most cases it is not possible to determine by sight whether a medicinal product can still be used after improper storage.
 In the case of solutions, discoloration and/or precipitation may be an indication that a medicine has already degraded, unless such changes are explicitly mentioned in the package leaflet.

 Factors that have a negative effect on the shelf life: high temperature, humidity and light